SUSE-Cloud/automation/docs/mkcloud.md

 ## mkcloud

-`mkcloud` can be configured using different environment variables, some of them are listed below, to get a complete list run `./mkcloud -h`
+`mkcloud` can be configured using different environment variables.
+Some of them are listed below.
+To get a complete list run: `./mkcloud -h`

 * `cloudpv`, block device used by mkcloud to put LVM partitions, these partitions are used to host the virtual machines.
 In development environments this is